 But, he added, ″These people have thrown down the gauntlet and challenged the FCC’s authority.
 I want the public to be aware that the FCC has the power to enforce these regulations and the intention to do so.″

 Weiner has previously boasted of his ability to uncover loopholes in broadcasting regulations.
-He was convicted earlier in a similar case, Fishbein said.
+He has a prior conviction in a similar case, Fishbein said.